Knowledge base

 To choose the signature used by default under certain conditions:

-3. Choose the signature that will be inserted by default when drafting:
+- Choose the signature that will be inserted by default when writing:

-By setting a default signature from my kSuite+, it will be automatically displayed in the body of the email when drafting.
+By defining a default signature from my kSuite+, this will be automatically displayed in the body of the email when writing.
 You will still have the option to change the signature.

-There is a case where the default signature will not be the one automatically inserted by default when drafting a message: see point 9 of this other guide.
+There is a case where the default signature will not be the one automatically inserted by default when writing a message: see point 9 of this other guide.

 Associated addresses (multiple possible)